 Component Weightage

 Project File 30 %

 Marks will be given on the basis of originality,

 creativity and presentation.
 The student will

 receive credit for their command of the

 language also.

 Lab.
 Activity 30%

 It may include dialogue writing (Dialogue to

 Prose and Prose to Dialogue), writing about a

 picture/some object, writing a report, writing

 on a topic of general interest, listening

 exercise, English phonetic exercise, etc. It will

 be decided by examiners on the spot.

-be decided by examiners on the spot.
+, 1

 Viva Voce 40%

 Questions will be based on the project file.

 Examiners may ask other non-technical

 questions related to the student's life and

 interests.

 Total 100%